Ischaemic Affairs of the Heart

 • Always take the blood thinner medication to prevent the stents from getting blocked

-I then waited for my exit materials for an hour until midday.
-Was given three copies of discharge papers, containing a medical summary of what happened, treatment, and medication I needed to take.
+I then waited for an hour until midday for my exit materials.
+Was given three copies of discharge papers, containing a medical summary of what happened, treatment and medication I needed to take.
 Was also given a bag of prescription medicines which looked like they would be sufficient for a week.

-I had arrived at Nepean at 15:30 PM on Tuesday and left at midday on Thursday — less than 48 hours later.
+The heart attack was just before midday on Tuesday, I had arrived at Nepean at 15:30 PM in the afternoon and left at midday on Thursday — less than 48 hours later.

 Silent Ischaemic Heart Disease

-The Cardiac Nurse told me my condition was known as Silent Ischaemic Heart Disease, where typically it is only diagnosed after death.
+The Cardiac Nurse told me my condition was known as Clinically Silent Ischaemic Heart Disease, which is usually only diagnosed during an autopsy.
 It is a common condition for men of my age, especially with my risk factors (see below).
-Plaque builds up inside the cardiac arteries (atherosclerosis) until they become sufficiently blocked to starve the heart muscle of oxygen and nutrients.
-The heart then stops.
-As I didn't experience any symptoms until the exertions a few days earlier, hence the qualification of “silent”.
+Plaque builds up inside the cardiac arteries (Atherosclerosis) until they become sufficiently blocked to starve the heart muscle of oxygen and nutrients.
+The heart then stops, you faint and die.
+Because I didn't experience any symptoms until a few days earlier, ergo clinically silent.

-It used to be known as a Widow Maker heart attack, but the term has fallen out of favour in the last twenty years because women can also be affected.
-Despite this, a Google Search for the term reveals it is still used regularly in the USA.
+It used to be known as a Widow Maker heart attack, but in the last twenty years the term has fallen out of favour because women get it too.
+Despite this, a Google Search for the term reveals it is still in common use in the USA.

-The remark by the ED cardiologist about drowning during the first attack suddenly made sense.
-My heart muscle stops because it is starved of blood-flow.
-As I'm already face down in water… game over.
-Similar thing when walking to the station a few days later, except here I fade out and die on the footpath.
+The remark by the E.D.cardiologist about drowning during the first attack finally made sense.
+My heart muscle stops because it is starved of blood–flow.
+As I'm already face down in water, I would be thoroughly dead by the time the lifeguard hauled me out of the water.

-According to the ABS (2022) Causes of Death, Australia (Retrieved: 2023-01-27), the leading cause of death in Australia is Ischaemic heart disease, with it being responsible for 20 100 deaths in 2021.
-Then add another 3 400 for Heart failure and complications and ill-defined heart disease.
+According to the ABS (2022) Causes of Death, Australia (Retrieved: 2023-01-27), the leading cause of death in Australia is Ischaemic heart disease, with it being responsible for 20.1K deaths in 2021.
+Then add another 3.4K for Heart failure and complications and ill-defined heart disease.
 Furthermore, according to a SMH (2023) Fatal heart attacks surged in Australia.
-Here's Why article (Retrieved: 2023-01-27), monthly deaths in 2022 have increased by 17% due to the impact of COVID-19.
+Here's Why article (Retrieved: 2023-01-27), monthly cardiac–related deaths in 2022 increased by 17% due to the impact of COVID-19.

 The Nepean experience